 Call center compliance differs from country to country and even by state or province.
 This is because compliance regulations are set and enforced by state and federal government bodies.
 As a result, a call center can be compliant in the United States but non-compliant in the United Kingdom.

-Call center compliance regulations may vary by sector and the type of contact center.
+Call center compliance regulations and standards may vary by sector and the type of contact center.

 For example, health care contact centers, or financial services companies will have more stringent regulations than call centers that handle something like gym memberships.

-Below we've included the top 12 regulations (mostly in the US and Canada), however, your state, country, or organization may also have regulations and/or best practices that you need to be aware of.
+Below we've included the top 12 call center compliance regulations (mostly in the US and Canada), however, your state, country, or organization may also have regulations and/or best practices that you need to be aware of.

 Protects sensitive health information from disclosure without patient consent in healthcare contact centers and institutions.
 Learn more about HIPAA compliance in contact centers.